-The big monster finale is a lot of fun as the military officers and the professor are held under siege by these creatures.
-Conveniently they just happen to become visible at the last minute, but like everything the reasons are unclear.
-I guess holding the reveal of the monster until later in the third act is pretty standard fare for this kind of thing, and bucking the trend is expensive.
-The showdown is the best part and has some neat stop motion.
-It’s not really of a high standard, but that they went to the effort at all is praise worthy.
-This is a low budget film which uses a lot of stock footage, so in a way all the effects are impressive.
+All that matters here is the big monster finale, which is a lot of fun as the officers and the professor are held under siege by these creatures.
+Conveniently for them they happen to become visible to the naked eye at the last minute, even if like everything else going on the reasons are unclear.
+I guess waiting to reveal of the monster until later in the third act is a pretty standard trope in this kind of movie.
+Besides that bucking the trend is probably expensive.
+The showdown between man and brain is the highlight of the story with some great stop motion effects.
+It’s not really of a high standard, but the fact that they went to the effort at all is praise worthy.
+This is a low budget film which uses a huge amount of stock footage, so in a way any kind of animated effects are impressive.

 There’s a lot of shooting as the psychic beings attack, as well as a surprising amount of monochrome gore once things really heat up.
 It’s so ridiculous at times that it’s impossible not to be entertained, especially with the sound effects that accompany the acting.
 Strangling monsters flying in for the kill and bloody oozing bullet hits are pretty graphic for the period.
 This is by no means a classic of the era, although it’s definitely memorable for the reasons noted here.
 It feels like the kind of script where the monster was thought up first, and the reasons for it to exist were thrown together afterwards to give them an excuse to include it.
 Not everything is this much fun and a typically forced romance is given far too much attention.